Marijuana Relapse: Symptoms, Triggers, Treatment

 2. Talk to A Trusted Friend

-Tell them you’re quitting and ask them to be there when you need someone.
+Tell them about quitting and ask them to be there when one needs someone.
 Marijuana Anonymous meeting can be helpful for those who do not want to share their problems with friends or family.

 3. Throw Out the Stash

-Delete your dealer’s number off your phone.
+Delete the dealer’s number off the phone.
 Get rid of the bongs.
-Flush your marijuana down the toilet (so you won’t be able to dig out it later).
+Flush marijuana down the toilet (so one won’t be able to dig out it later).
 This will make it a lot easier to not relapse when things get tough.

 4. Individual Therapy / Group Therapy

 Individual therapy cuts to the very core of the addictive behavior of abuse and marijuana relapse.
 Most health insurance companies provide cover for group therapy.
 This is if they don’t pay for individual therapy.
 Inpatient and outpatient treatment programs are worth checking out.

-5. Find A Sport or Activity That You Enjoy
+5. Find A Sport or Activity That One Enjoys

 This may help ease depression and other negative emotions.
 However, physical activity in itself is also a form of therapy.
-In fact, it may help focus your attention away from the addiction.
+In fact, it may help focus the attention away from the addiction.

 6. Don’t Replace One Addiction with Another

-This will only hinder your efforts to deal with the underlying addiction.
-Plus, you’ll have another addiction to deal with.
+This will only hinder the efforts to deal with the underlying addiction.
+Plus, one will have another addiction to deal with.